 - To choose to speak, or not to speak, about the outcome of a disciplinary hearing.

-- To obtain a change in academic or housing arrangements in order to avoid remaining in a hostile environment, you are advised to contact the Dean of Students Office, Helyar Hall, 315.684.6070.
+- To obtain a change in academic or housing arrangements in order to avoid remaining in a hostile environment, you are advised to contact the Office of Student Rights and Responsibilities, Helyar Hall, 315.684.6070.

 - To obtain counseling, health and support services, and other resources: